creativemarket/csxs/README.md

 ## Footnotes

+* Right now the "create" and "debug" targets only support Photoshop.
+Additional products from the Creative Suite family will be added in the near future.
-* If your project needs host adapters, they have to be extracted manually from Extension Builder (see [Adobe Forums thread](http://forums.adobe.com/message/5245782)).
+* If your project needs host adapters, they have to be extracted manually from Extension Builder ([Adobe Forums thread](http://forums.adobe.com/message/5245782)).
+* 100% compatible with Mac OSX.
+Windows support is partial/spotty right now.

 ## License